samirelanduk/ZincBindDB/README.md

 ## About

 ZincBind is a database of Zinc Binding Sites.
-It was made, and is currently maintained by, Sam Ireland (that's me!) as part of his PhD.
+It was made, and is currently maintained, by [Sam Ireland](https://samireland.com/) (that's me!) as part of my PhD.

 ## Local Use